-PSPICE is an analog simulator usually known as a general purpose simulator which is used to design the circuit to and test it before moving to hardware part in order to test the behavior of the circuit.
-It is a tool used to analyze a circuit and allows the user to simulate the circuit in order to extract the resulting voltage and currents.
-Inputs and outputs of a circuit can be viewed on a virtual schematic built in PSPICE.
+PSPICE is a general-purpose analog simulator used to design and test circuits before moving to the hardware implementation phase.
+It allows users to analyze and simulate circuits to obtain voltage and current results.
+The inputs and outputs of a circuit can be viewed on a virtual schematic built-in PSPICE.

-It provides the user with the system level simulation of the circuit solution.
-User can use it to get the accurate analog and mixed signal results and is also supported by a large number of board level models.
-It is normally used for the virtual prototypes of the required circuits’ design and test then for any error and correct it before moving to the hardware part and to make changes in order to achieve maximum reliability of the circuit.,
+PSPICE provides system-level simulation of circuit solutions.
+Users can obtain accurate analog and mixed-signal results supported by a large number of board-level models.
+It is commonly used for designing and testing virtual prototypes of circuits, helping to identify and correct any errors before moving to the hardware implementation phase.
+This ensures maximum reliability of the circuit.

 Installation of PSPICE

-- This will ask from you the administrative authorization i.e. to run the setup as administrator.
-Allow the setup in order to begin with the installation part.
-When you allow the setup to run it will start a setup connection between the setup and your system as shown in the figure below,
+You will be prompted for administrative authorization to run the setup as an administrator.
+Allow the setup to run by granting the required permissions.
+This will establish a connection between the setup and your system.

-- After that the setup will give a warning message saying that the software you are going to install will not allow any antivirus to run while working with it.
-Click on the Ok or next button.
-And then click Yes on the next prompt message.
-A dialog box asking you whether you want to download the schematic as well or not will appear.
-Check on the schematic box and click next.
-Now all you have to do is to click next or Ok on any of the prompt message or dialog box that is going to appear in order to proceed with the installation part.
+The setup will display a warning message stating that the software being installed will not allow any antivirus software to run alongside it.
+Click “OK” or “Next” to proceed.
+Then click “Yes” on the subsequent prompt message.
+A dialog box will appear asking if you want to download the schematic files as well.
+Check the box and click “Next”.
+Continue to click “Next” or “OK” on any subsequent prompt messages or dialog boxes to proceed with the installation.

-- While the setup is running it will not allow you to run any other application, don’t panic its normal.
-After the setup copies all the files from PSPICE to your system a final prompt message will appear asking you to finishing the installation as shown in the figure below,
+While the setup is running, you may not be able to use any other applications.
+This is normal behavior.
+Once the setup finishes copying the files from PSPICE to your system, a final prompt message will appear, asking you to complete the installation.